linode/linode-cli/docs/development/guides/01-overview.rst

    * - x-linode-cli-nested-list
      - content-type
      - Tells the CLI to flatten a single object into multiple table rows based on the keys included in this value.
 Values should be comma-delimited JSON paths, and must all be present on response objects.
-When used, a new key :code:`_split` is added to each flattened object whose value is the last segment of the JSON path used to generate the flattened object from the source.
+When used, a new key ``_split`` is added to each flattened object whose value is the last segment of the JSON path used to generate the flattened object from the source.

    * - x-linode-cli-use-schema
      - content-type